We are delighted to announce a significant decline in Monthind’s CO2 emissions thanks to our long-term investments in our green fleet.

 Is Monthind’s Green Fleet really better for climate change than conventional cars?
 The short answer is yes.
 Despite the use of fossil fuels in electricity production, the UK met targets to generate 50% of its power from low carbon sources more than 18 months ago.
 And, as low carbon energy generation continues to increase, the emissions from Monthind’s Green Fleet will continue to fall.

 Can hybrid vehicles cope with the travel demands of business?
 Whilst the most modern top-end electric cars can run for over 330 miles before needing a plug socket, the mass market electric car has a top end range of closer to 180 miles on a single charge.
 However, as an East Anglian cleaning company, Monthind mapped out a journey taking in the full length of the region – Grays in South Essex to Cromer in North Norfolk.
-And, at around 140 miles, the Green Fleet’s hybrid power is more than enough to allow the Monthind team would make it to the beach with electricity to spare!
+And, at around 140 miles, the Green Fleet’s hybrid power is more than enough to allow the Monthind team to make it to the beach with electricity to spare!